Place Eugene Flagey,

 No one has favorited this theater yet

 This was the beloved theatre in Ixelles district.
-Opened by Joseph Wecks in December 1948, with a great capacity of nearly 1,800 seats.
+Opened by Joseph Wecks on 18th November 1948 with Jon Hall in “The Prince of Thieves”.
+It had a great capacity of nearly 1,800 seats.
 It showed commercial success and blockbusters to name a few “The Third Man” in 1950 with the ABC Cinema, Porte de Namur, “From Here To Eternity” with the Acropole Cinema, “The Ten Commandments” with Le Roy Cinema, “El Cid” also with Le Roy Cinema, “The Longest Day” with Pathe Palace Cinema, “Rio Conchos” the same week as Kinox Cinema in Molenbeek, and the greatest successs of the 1960’s “La Grande Vadrouille” with Cineace Centre.

 Just login to your account and subscribe to this theater